fmr-llc/jive-menu/README.md

 * Download a copy of the "Library Loader" file from your community.
 Open it for editing.
 * Go back to the Content Lookup widget and search for "Menu Widget".
 You should see the two library files you uploaded to your community above.
 * Find the search result for "Menu Widget Builder CSS Library" and copy its Content ID.
 It should be a number like 694225.
-* Update the library_loader.js file line for "menu_widget_builder.css" and update the content ID variable (it should be 0 before updating) to the Content ID from step 4.
+* Update the library_loader.js file line for "menu_widget_builder.css" and update the content ID variable (it should be 0 before updating) to the Content ID.
 The result should look similar to:
 ```
 	libraries['menu_widget_builder.css'] = { contentID: '694225' };
 ```
 * Find the search result for "Menu Widget Builder JavaScript Library" and copy its Content ID.
 It should be a number like 694226.
-* Update the library_loader.js file line for "menu_widget_builder.js" and update the content ID variable (it should be 0 before updating) to the Content ID from step 6.
+* Update the library_loader.js file line for "menu_widget_builder.js" and update the content ID variable (it should be 0 before updating) to the Content ID.
 The result should look similar to:
 ```
 	libraries['menu_widget_builder.js'] = { contentID: '694226' };
 ```